marcusjihansson/dspy-mcp-tools/job_queue_pr_and_confluence.md

 ## Security
 - Authorization: `Bearer <API_KEY>` on all requests to Go server.
 - Rate limiting: 5 requests/min per client IP.

-## Testing steps
-- Apply migrations (001 then 002).
-- Start services and submit a job; poll status and result.
-- Verify logs are appended in order and `updated_at` is maintained.

-## Follow-ups
-- Add a migration runner (e.g., `golang-migrate`) for CI/CD.
-- Enhance rate limiting (token bucket/sliding window).
-- E2E tests around worker retry/failure paths.